2Yr·

 Calculation formula:

-PV = Expected dividend next year / (Required Return - Expected growth Rate)
+PV = Expected dividend next year / (Required Return - Expected growth rate)

-The basis for the Required Return varies:
+The basis for the required return is different:

 For dividends: Cost of equity